 And a silence the teller’s eye…

 Softness and silence become returned to their places with markup (Life V, sample F685).
 My Google Drive has the samples arranged according to the first print, for ease of comparison.
-Feel welcome to see the Resource for Emily Dickinson’s poetry on this website.
+The Resource for the poetry is on this website.

-In the Library (Life X, sample P9010), the author herself would have rewritten the piece with repetitive phrasing, absent from the first print, though it does not tackle even stanza breaks:
+In the Library (Life X, sample P90-10), the author herself would have rewritten the piece with repetitive phrasing, absent from the first print, though it does not tackle even stanza breaks:

 On themes concern our mutual mind,

 Safe in Their Alabaster Chambers would have the same, oddly “mechanical” error, let us compare samples F124 A-D:

 Light laughs the breeze in her castle above them…

 The stanza to follow right next begins as

 Grand go the years in the crescent above them…